mozman/ezdxf/docs/source/dxfinternals/handles.rst

 When establishing a reference to another object, it is recommended that you think about whether the reference should protect an object from the PURGE command.

+A hard- and soft pointers will be translated during INSERT and XREF operations.

 Arbitrary Handles
 -----------------